OperatorGarkov/218th-Roblox-Map./SECURITY.md

 2nd Degree - Claiming that it's yours can get you banned in the ACS community.

-3rd Defgree - Do not make changes to the map and sell it, this can be found out easily, you can still modify the map but don't sell it telling that it's yours.
+3rd Degree - Do not make changes to the map and sell it, this can be found out easily, you can still modify the map but don't sell it telling that it's yours.

 ---------

 Thanks for understanding!
 Enjoy your map!